FortiGate Reverse Proxy for PRTG: Complete Configuration Guide with TLS 1.2 Setup

 max-embryonic-connections: 1000

-Go to Policy & Objects > IPv4 Policy and add a WAN1 to the internal security policy that includes the virtual server.
+Go to Policy & Objects > IPv4 Policy and add a WAN1 to the internal security policy that includes the virtual server using the GUI.

-In this policy, you can also apply UTM profiles (like Anti-Virus, Intrusion-Prevention, Application-Control, etc.) to the load-balanced sessions.
+In this firewall policy, you can also apply UTM profiles (like Anti-Virus, Intrusion-Prevention, Application Control, etc.) to the load balanced sessions.
+This provides an additional layer of protection similar to a web application firewall.

 config firewall policy